he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/spell/Nature Incarnate.md

 * AC = 25 + your level.
 Ignore your armor's check penalty and Speed reduction.
 * 30 temporary Hit Points.
 * Darkvision.
 * One or more attacks specific to the battle form you choose, which are the only attacks you can Strike with.
 You're trained with them.
 Your attack modifier is +34, and you use the listed damage.
-These attacks are Strength based (for the purpose of the [[Enfeebled]] condition, for example).
+These attacks are Strength based (for the purpose of the [[DATABASE/condition/Enfeebled|enfeebled]] condition, for example).
 If your unarmed attack modifier is higher, you can use it instead.
-* [[Athletics]] modifier of +36, unless your own modifier is higher.
+* [[DATABASE/skill/Athletics|Athletics]] modifier of +36, unless your own modifier is higher.

 You also gain specific abilities based on the type of incarnation you choose: